MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Copy-MgBetaSiteContentTypeToDefaultContentLocation.md

 ---
-external help file: Microsoft.Graph.Beta.Sites-help.xml Module Name: Microsoft.Graph.Beta.Sites online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.sites/copy-mgbetasitecontenttypetodefaultcontentlocation
+external help file:
+Module Name: Microsoft.Graph.Beta.Sites
+online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.sites/copy-mgbetasitecontenttypetodefaultcontentlocation
 schema: 2.0.0
-ms.prod: sites-and-lists
 ---

 # Copy-MgBetaSiteContentTypeToDefaultContentLocation

 ## SYNOPSIS
-Copy a file to a default content location in a [content type][contentType].
+Copy a file to a default content location in a content type][contentType].
 The file can then be added as a default file or template via a POST operation.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Copy-MgSiteContentTypeToDefaultContentLocation](/powershell/module/Microsoft.Graph.Sites/Copy-MgSiteContentTypeToDefaultContentLocation?view=graph-powershell-1.0)
+This API is available in the following [national cloud deployments.

 ## SYNTAX